Park Lane roundabout junction

 Why are we doing the works?

 Surrey County Council is looking to improve bus journey times around Guildford, as part of its commitment to sustainable transport.
-One element of this project has been looking at the junction of Epsom Road with Bushy Hill Drive.
+One element of this project has been looking at the junction of Epsom Road with Bushy Hill Drive and the roundabout junction with Park Lane.
 The existing traffic lights have been optimised to minimise the delay to buses as well as the rest of the general traffic.
 Unfortunately, this location remains a congestion point for all traffic, and therefore the only way to improve the situation is to change the physical layout of the junction.

 Over the last couple of years, information has been gathered and many various options have been explored as to if and how the situation could be improved.
 As part of these studies, it was found that drivers turning right into Bushy Hill Drive from Epsom Road frequently have difficulties in positioning their vehicle fully out of the westbound lane heading into Guildford.
 This situation is made worse when two or more vehicles, or a bus or other large vehicle, are wishing to turn right during the same signal stage.
 This restriction of westbound traffic through the junction aids the creation of congestion and delays.
 To improve this situation, a longer right turning lane needs to be created.
 This could only be achieved by removing or relocating the existing signalised pedestrian refuge island.
 Due to the large number of pedestrians that use this crossing to safety cross Epsom Road, the total removal of the island was discounted as an option.